Turin king list: Column 6

 dmḏ nsw 6 ir n rnpt 136 wsf 7 dmḏ 143 ...

-Summation of the Ninth and Tenth Dynasties.
+Summation of the Eleventh Dynasty.
 Farina added the unnumbered fragment.1 The traces of a six at the edge of fr.
 63 is certain.2 Only a horizontal stroke of the lacuna notation remain in fr.
 64, above the sublinear 100-sign that extend to the left.
 This seven-year lacuna notation account for the last king of the dynasty, the missing Mentuhotep IV, and indicate another lacuna notation, most likely in (6.17).
 The number written above the sublinear hundred-sign must be 136 as we know the total (143), and the lacuna (7).

 Column 6.19